Putra3340/PassManager/README.md

 # PassManager
-A Simple Tool that can help you manage the email and password
+A Simple Tool that can help you manage the email and password and copy with a single click

+# Build it Yourself
+-----NOT AVAILABLE RN-----